2016 – Reaching Further

 The increasing use of the internet offers people greater choice in how and where they connect with the Bible.

 The Digital Bible Library® (DBL) is central to our strategy to make the Bible as widely and easily accessible as possible.
-By the end of 2015, the DBL contained no fewer than 1,201 Bibles, Testaments and por tions in 957 languages.
+By the end of 2016, the DBL contained 1,474 Bibles, Testaments and portions in 1,134 languages.
 These languages are spoken by over 5.2 billion people.
 Significant progress was made last year in adding audio Scriptures, so there are now 403 audio Scriptures in 345 different languages.

 The DBL is owned and maintained by United Bible Societies in partnership with other Bible agencies and with the support of the Every Tribe Every Nation alliance.
 It makes the Bible accessible by providing Scripture texts to the public through partners such as BibleSearch and YouVersion.

 For further information please contact: Graham Baxter: firstname.lastname@example.org